QEDK/Mentored/README.md

 ```
 Finally, navigate to http://localhost:8000 and you should see a `Hello, world!` to signify that your app is now up and running! ⚡

+##### 🐳 Building with Docker
-We also provide a `Dockerfile` for easy containerization and deployment, all you need to do is:
+We also provide a `Dockerfile` for easy containerization and deployment of the backend, all you need to do is:
 ```bash
 $ docker build -t 'app:Dockerfile' .
 $ docker run app:Dockerfile